noahc3/apl-devcontainer/README.md

 The setup uses Docker volumes to persist data:
 - `gin-data` - Persists Wine runners and prefixes
-- `workspace-data` - Persists workspace files

 Host filesystem mounts:
 - Your entire home directory is mounted at `/home/host` for accessing all repositories
 - The apl-dev-container directory is mounted at `/host` for easy access

-This means you can work on any repository in your home directory directly from the container!
+Clone AffinityPluginLoader (or any other project) in your home directory on the host, and you can build it directly using the containerized tools!

 ## Terminal Features